 Testing thermal performance hypotheses

-For all three variables (growth rate, production, and metabolic rate, respectively, r, Pr, and M), the derived parameter “safety margin”, the minimum and maximum growth temperatures (Tmin, Tmax), and the parameter EH (see Fig. 1) correlated with the optimum temperature (Topt) (Fig. 4).
+For all three variables (growth rate, production, and metabolic rate, respectively r, Pr, and M), the derived parameter “safety margin”, the minimum and maximum growth temperatures (Tmin, Tmax), and the parameter EH (see Fig. 1) correlated with the optimum temperature (Topt) (Fig. 4).
 For growth rate, TL (see Fig. 1) also correlated with Topt (Fig. 4).
 No other correlations were supported (α = 0.05), including those that assessed Pmax with breadth as tests for the “trade-off” and “specialist-generalist” hypotheses.
 These correlations were then compared to those predicted by the expected trends for each of the thermal performance hypotheses (see Introduction, Fig. 2).

 To indicate which of the observed trends (i.e., from our experimental data, Fig. 4) agree with those predicted by a particular hypothesis, we have shaded (green) those panels in Fig. 2 that are supported.
 None of the current thermal performance hypotheses was fully supported by the trends revealed by the significant correlations; i.e., in no case are all panels in Fig. 4 shaded green.
 Furthermore, there was poor support for the “hotter is better” and the “specialist-generalist hypotheses (Fig. 4).
 Rather, aspects of both the “hotter is not better” and the “thermal trade-off” hypotheses were supported by significant correlations from our data (Figs 2, 4).
 Collectively, this analysis suggests that the underlying mechanisms driving the four current hypotheses may not apply to the closely related taxa that we examined.